-- Art Evolution: The animation got a massive improvement compared to the original series, as shown in the trailer.
+- Art Evolution: The animation got a massive improvement compared to the original series, as shown in the various trailers.
 It helps that the miniseries has a bigger budget and is exclusive to a streaming platform.

-- A Day in the Limelight: Each of the four episodes are focused on one or two characters from the main and secondary cast.
+- A Day in the Limelight: While "Together Again" focuses on Finn and Jake, the other three episodes are focused on the supporting cast.

 - Extremely Short Intro Sequence: Played with.
 The overall title sequence for the series is only about eight seconds long, but each episode also has its own, unique twenty second long sequence in addition to it.

 - Out of Focus: Despite being part of the original series since the beginning, the Waving Snail is absent in the first two specials.

 - Spoiler Opening: Averted.
 Despite being a sequel, the new intro avoids showing several elements from the latter half of the show, such as Finn's robot arm, Simon Petrikov, The Ice Thing, and Fern.

 Tropes that only apply to the BMO Special.